zshi719/2025-Data-24100/class_notes/03_docker.md

 * Previously we spoke about how Python environment management is a complex web of different technologies: Brew, Conda, pyenv, virtual env, etc.
 * On most computers the `python` executable command points to a placeholder file which redirects the user to specific executable files based on the conditions set forth by the environment management software.
 * On the shell level, this redirect is controlled via the `PATH` environment variable.
-  - On my computer, for example I have installed both `conda` and `pyenv`, however, `pyenv` location of Python is listed _before_ the conda version, so that when I run python in the terminal the conda version is ignored.
+  - On my computer, for example I have installed both `conda` and `pyenv`, however, the `pyenv` location of Python is listed _before_ the conda version, so that when I run python in the terminal the conda version is ignored.
-  - This also means that I can type `conda install` to install things, _but they do not effect my python because `conda` is not the version of python actually installed.
+  - This also means that I can type `conda install` to install things, _but they do not affect my python because `conda` is not the version of python actually installed.
 <!-- Add graphic here showing terminal -> path -> /user/bin/pyenv/shims/python (??) -> different pythons and numpy versions -->
 * Relying on `PATH` to control what runs puts a lot of pressure on the user to have their environment set up correctly.
-* Most people end up with a complex, unique web of environment variables, python packages and other software that is both confusing, when required to install additional software and non-transferable to other users.
+* Most people end up with a complex, unique web of environment variables, python packages and other software that is both confusing when required to install additional software and non-transferable to other users.
 A lot of "This works on my computer, why doesn't it work on yours?"
-* AND, even if you get this working at the Python package level there are lots of pieces of software which require a tighter integration with the operating system and, as such complicate the above situation.
+* AND, even if you get this working at the Python package level there are lots of pieces of software which require a tighter integration with the operating system and, as such, complicate the above situation.
 Example of such software includes:
-  * [GDAL](https://gdal.org/en/latest/) for doing geospaital work
+  * [GDAL](https://gdal.org/en/latest/) for doing geospatial work
-  * [Webdrivers](https://www.selenium.dev/documentation/webdriver/) such as those used for headless web scrapping with selenium
+  * [Webdrivers](https://www.selenium.dev/documentation/webdriver/) such as those used for headless web scraping with selenium
   * Database Adapters, such as [psycopg2](https://pypi.org/project/psycopg2/)
 * Basically anything that relies upon tighter hooks into the operating system can frequently "break" python environment management solutions.
 * Tools like `brew` and `conda` often get around this by integrating more deeply into the operating system, but they also come with downsides.